 If you are an executor or a beneficiary and need legal advice on opposing an application for probate, contact the experienced estate and administration lawyers at Rogerson Law Group for advice and support.
 We have years of experience in advising both executors and benefiaries in the administration of estates, both small, and large and complex.
 Contact us now for urgent advice.

-Rogerson Law Group provides estate litigation services in the entire Greater Toronto Area including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.
+Rogerson Law Group provides estate litigation in Toronto & entire Greater Toronto Area including Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, and Barrie and surrounding areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.

 Contact us now at email@example.com

 135951 Da Wei Chang v.
 Elizabeth Foo-Yun Chang Leung, Executrix of the Estate of Hsieu Chang, also Known as Chen Hsieu Chang, aslo known as Chang Chen Hsieu, Deceased, et al